Skip to main content

-Getting Started with Solo Clients for Accountants & Bookkeepers
+Getting Started with Solo

-Adding a Solo client enables you to easily keep records of transaction data and meet compliance deadlines for your sole trader and landlord clients.
+Solo enables sole traders and landlords to easily keep records of transaction data and meet compliance deadlines.

-What is a Solo client?
+What is Solo?

 Creating a Solo Client Account

-Adding a Dext Solo Client Account will create a dedicated space for you to manage the income source transaction data for your sole trader and landlord clients.
+For practices, adding a Dext Solo Client Account will create a dedicated space for you to manage the income source transaction data for your sole trader and landlord clients.

-Adding & Managing Income or Expenses
+Adding & Managing Income Sources

 You can add income and expenses to a Solo account by using our various submission methods to add costs and sales documents or bank transaction data.